 A local told me that taking a taxi isn’t all that expensive in Reykjavik.
 At the same time I read (multiple) people complain that they were charged about 200 USD for a taxi ride from Keflavik airport to Reykjavik…

-My honest answer is that I don’t really know what a taxi costs in Iceland, since they don’t publicly advertise their prices per kilometre (or mile) and I wasn’t really willing to try it myself.
+My honest answer is that I don’t really know what a taxi costs in Iceland since they don’t publicly advertise their prices per kilometer (or mile) and I wasn’t really willing to try it myself.

 If you are looking for cheap airport transfers, you should know that most shuttle bus transfers cost around 20-25USD and private transfers around 150-200 USD (up to 4 people).
 Here you can find more information about Reykjavik airport transfers.

 TIP: It’s cheaper to book a taxi ride or a private transfer online in advance than just hop in a taxi, especially if you are traveling long distances.
 Most companies display the rates for airport transfers or other popular destinations around Reykjavik on their websites, so you know in advance how much it will cost.

 How expensive are hotels in Iceland

 The price of accommodation in Iceland highly depends on the place and on the period when you are visiting.
 Here are just a few examples.

 - A night in a double room at a really nice Fosshotel near Jokulsarlon glacier lagoon costs about 180 USD in November and about 360 USD in July.
 Breakfast not included (+32 USD/ person if paid at the hotel, less if booked in advance).